maldoinc/wireup/docs/pages/integrations/fastapi/direct_container_access.md

-# Direct Container Access in FastAPI
+!!! warning "Advanced Feature"

+    You should rarely need this.
+Prefer standard `@injectable` classes and method injection `Injected[T]` whenever possible.
+    Direct container access couples your code to the Service Locator pattern, which is generally less testable and harder to maintain than Dependency Injection.

 Wireup primarily handles dependency injection in FastAPI routes.
 However, you can directly access the request or application container to retrieve services when needed outside of standard dependency injection.

+Some examples of when you might need to do this:

+- Middleware: logging, tracing, authentication checks
+- Route decorators: `@require_admin`, `@rate_limit`, etc.
+- FastAPI Dependencies: when composing Wireup services with `Depends()`

 ```python
 from wireup.integration.fastapi import get_app_container, get_request_container